 I was enthralled by her beautiful and expressive face, unworked and totally natural, vibrant, soft, open and receptive.
 I would not want to speculate on Terri`s reasons for remaining work-free and I can only speak of what I saw : a woman comfortable in her own skin, free from denial and insecurity, and gutsily defying societal and industry pressure to inject and fill and nip and tuck, all to erase the ravages of time.
 Her lived experience, her every story, her choices, her challenges, her every victory, her every disappointment, her grief and her strength is right there, visible and worn with dignity.

 Moreover, as I listened to her candid and generous interview her words, thoughts and feelings just seemed to have substance.
 There was a trustworthiness and a compelling credibility to them because they poured forth from an unaltered and unspoilt face.
 There was no diminution of the overall message because everything about Terri conveyed integrity.
 To my eyes and my perception there were no pieces of Terri missing and I felt as though I was watching a woman who knows her true worth, a woman at deep ease with herself.
-She chooses not to shackle her womanly value – her female power – to her physicality by pursuing an implausibly youthful appearance.
+She chooses not to shackle her womanly value – her female power – to her physicality and the pursuit of an implausibly youthful appearance.

 The gift of Grace in growing older and gaining wisdom is a privilege yet in our youth-obsessed culture ageing is treated as a disease – a repugnant curse that needs to be concealed and repudiated as quickly as possible.
 Here in pro-plastic Sydney where injectables and age-erasing procedures are seemingly de rigueur even amongst the Kardashian-inspired 20-somethings – the so-called “injectorati” – my unworked face, I have been told is considered a sign of neglect.
 My lined 54 year old visage is likely viewed as disparate and passé in cosmopolitan Sydney, perhaps too rustic and unsophisticated and a little out-of-place in this aspirational town where style and chutzpah trump substance much of the time.
 More troubling to me is the long-term damage these injected foreign substances might be doing to these young women.
 Will we see more Parkinsons Disease in the coming decades?